CalPlug/ADE7953-Wattmeter/Documents/README.md

 Construction of Wattmeter.pdf
 -----------------------------
 Shows what a finished Wattmeter looks like, and has some important tips on populating the PCBs.

+NOTE: There is no tri-state on the MISO line.
+This must be added into the next board revision.
+Because of this, the board works properly when it is the only device on the SPI bus.
+If more devices are used on the same SPI bus, the CS line (inverted) must be used to drive a tristate to isolate the MISO line from this board!!!